 Fundraising calendars are designed to outline donor correspondence, campaign timelines, special events, benchmark dates, and other noteworthy occurrences that your fundraising team will be engaged in over the course of the year.

 Here’s a breakdown of how to develop and maintain your annual fundraising calendar.

 Developing a Fundraising Calendar

-There are a number of topics that should be addressed in this living document.
+That being said, there are a number of topics that should be addressed in the first draft of this living document.

 Key Dates: Hard Deadlines

 Begin by looking at your entire year and jotting down key dates for events and happenings already on the books.
 These are considered your hard deadlines- those that will likely not change.